Eduardo V. Manalo

-Eduardo Villanueva Manalo was born on October 31, 1955, in Quezon City Philippines to Eraño G. Manalo and Cristina Villanueva.
-His name literally means "guardian" as what his grandfather Felix Y. Manalo gave him.
-He was married to Babylyn Ventura on January 2, 1982, whom he met when studying at the University of the Philippines, and had three children named Dorothy Kristine, Gemma Minna and Angelo Eraño.
-Dorothy, their eldest, graduated summa cum laude with a bachelor's degree in Philosophy and Law at the University of the Philippines, married to Theoben Orosa, and now serves as INC Corporate Secretary and Chairman of the Board of Directors of New Era University (NEU).
-Gemma, their second child earned her bachelor's degree in Music Education at the University of the Philippines, married to Antonio de Guzman Jr., and now serves as INC Overall Choir Coordinator and Head of INC Music Department (which was previously held by Pilar Manalo Danao and later, Liberty Manalo-Albert).
-Angelo Eraño, their last child, is currently a minister of the gospel, serving as Overall Coordinator of the INC Christian Family Organizations and CEO of the Christian Era Broadcasting Service Incorporated, married to Janica Mae Mangunay, daughter of a minister.
+Early life and education

-Education
+Eduardo Villanueva Manalo was born on October 31, 1955 in to Eraño G. Manalo and Cristina Villanueva.
+His name means “guardian”.
+His grandfather, Felix Y. Manalo named him.

-Eduardo Manalo graduated high school from Jose Abad Santos Memorial School, Quezon City.
-He took his college education from the University of the Philippines Diliman with a degree of Bachelor of Arts in Philosophy.
-While pursuing his undergraduate studies in UP, he undertook his ministerial studies at the Evangelical College, the predecessor of the New Era University- College of Evangelical Ministry (now Iglesia ni Cristo School For Ministers).
-He graduated from UP in 1978, and from EVCO in 1980.
+Manalo completed his high school education at Jose Abad Santos Memorial School in Quezon City.
+He then earned a Bachelor of Arts degree in Philosophy from the University of the Philippines (UP), Diliman.
+While pursuing his undergraduate studies, he also enrolled in ministerial studies at the Evangelical College, which later became the New Era University College of Evangelical Ministry (now known as Iglesia Ni Cristo School for Ministers).
+He graduated from UP in 1978 and from Evangelical College in 1980.

 Early years in the ministry

 After graduating from EVCO, his first assignment was in the INC's Local Congregation of Cubao in Quezon City.
 He was ordained as a minister on May 9, 1980, at the INC house of worship in Tondo, Manila.
 After a brief assignment in the Local Congregation of Project 4, Quezon City, he was appointed Assistant Dean of EVCO.
 He hosted a religious radio program over DZEC and was one of the first panelists on the TV program, Ang Iglesia ni Cristo.
-His administrative capability was further honed as a Coordinator of the Metro Manila Ecclesiastical Districts (at the present, Metro Manila was divided into eight (8) districts) beginning in 1984:
+His administrative capability was further honed as a Coordinator of the Metro Manila Ecclesiastical Districts (at present, Metro Manila is divided into nine (9) districts) beginning in 1984: